 3. Additions and Amendations: One of the beautiful things about working in digital environments is that you can make changes fairly easily.
 In the event I need to revise a point, add to a post, or incorporate new thoughts from a comment, I will do so.
 All changes will be noted in dark grey font and they will be dated.

 4. References and Resources

 (a) All posts will include cross-references to bibliographies and other listings that record the work under discussion.
 For the first post that includes the STC, the ESTC and EEBO.
 In addition to bibliographic resources, I will draw on no less than three secondary sources for each post.

 Scott Schofield is the author behind Impressions.
-He is an Assistant Professor in the Department of English and Cultural Studies at Huron University College.
+He is an Associate Professor in the Department of English and Cultural Studies at Huron University College.
 An Early Modern scholar, with expertise in Book History and the Digital Humanities, his research focuses heavily on the history of printing, reading and collecting of books.